 Ion mobility enabled quantification to minimise missing-values and enhance accuracy

-PEAKS Glycan Module add-on enables scientists to determine glycan site localisation and glycan structures
+PEAKS Glycan search enables scientists to determine glycan site localisation and glycan structures

-PEAKS Glycan module is a comprehensive data analysis tool that provides a highly sensitive and accurate glycoproteomics software solution to advance our understanding of the glycoproteome.
+PEAKS Glycan search provides a highly sensitive and accurate glycoproteomics software solution to advance our understanding of the glycoproteome.
 Learn more

 • Comprehensive understanding of glycosylation and glycoproteins